catfish2019/Algorithms/Lab1_UnixTerminal/TerminalOverview/README.md

 In this lab, you are going to perform a few terminal commands to get familiar with the Unix Environment.

-# Vdeo tutorial of Lab 1
+# Video tutorial of Lab 1

 For this first lab, a video tutorial will be provided because there can be so many new tools/infrastructure being introduced.